 - a.
-For students who were granted a deferred final examination in accordance with §23.5.6 but did not write. - Dentistry and Dental Hygiene students: In clinical and laboratory courses and for students repeating a year. - Faculty of Nursing: For students who have failed the clinical/laboratory component of a Nursing course and for students repeating a year. - Faculty of Rehabilitation Medicine: In clinical courses and for students repeating a year. - e.
+For students who were granted a deferred final examination in accordance with §23.3(2) but did not write. - Dentistry and Dental Hygiene students: In clinical and laboratory courses and for students repeating a year. - Faculty of Nursing: For students who have failed the clinical/laboratory component of a Nursing course and for students repeating a year. - Faculty of Rehabilitation Medicine: For students repeating courses at the undergraduate level.

+- e.
 Faculty of Graduate Studies and Research. - f.
-Medical Students: For students repeating a year. - g.
-Faculty of Pharmacy and Pharmaceutical Sciences: A student on probation is not allowed reexamination privileges.

-- (3) Reexamination Mark: The mark received for the reexamination replaces the original final examination mark and is used in computing the final grade in the course. - (4) Weight of Reexamination: The percentage of the final grade allotted to the reexamination shall be the same as the percentage of the final grade allotted to the student's final examination in the course. - (5) Number of Reexaminations that May be Granted: Reexamination may be granted in one course only, regardless of the units of course weight, in a Fall/Winter or Spring/Summer period.
+Medical Students: For students repeating a year. - Faculty of Pharmacy and Pharmaceutical Sciences: A student on probation is not allowed reexamination privileges. - Faculty of Medicine and Dentistry: Bachelor of Science in Radiation Therapy: for students who fail any clinical course in the Radiation Therapy program (§113.2.6.) - (3) Reexamination Mark: The mark received for the reexamination replaces the original final examination mark and is used in computing the final grade in the course. - (4) Weight of Reexamination: The percentage of the final grade allotted to the reexamination shall be the same as the percentage of the final grade allotted to the student's final examination in the course. - (5) Number of Reexaminations that May be Granted: Reexamination may be granted in one course only, regardless of the units of course weight, in a Fall/Winter or Spring/Summer period.
 Reexaminations may be granted in courses to a total of ★12 while the student is enrolled in a Faculty (Dentistry and Dental Hygiene students see Note 2).